1st April 2021 - 30th April 2021, 12:00 - 11:00

 Your counsellor will not judge you or tell you what to do, but will listen and help support you to make sense about events in your life.

 Please note that this service is only available to people who currently have work or other commitments during the day.

 York Mind is a non-profit making charity funded through grants, service contracts and by contributions received from clients.

 Our general counselling service receives no direct funding.
-To ensure the continuation of the service for everyone, we use a sliding scale of payment (with a minimum of £18 per session for evening sessions) in order to help individuals identify an affordable donation.
+To ensure the continuation of the service for everyone, we use a sliding scale of payment (with a minimum of £18 per session for evening sessions) in order to help you identify an affordable payment for your counselling sessions.

 We aim to be in touch within two weeks of receiving your referral, after which you will be placed on a waiting list.